Guido Gonzaga

 Guido Gonzaga (1290 – 22 September 1369) was an Italian condottiero, son of Ludovico I Gonzaga capitano del popolo of Mantua and imperial vicar.

 Biography

+Guido was the son of Ludovico I Gonzaga, captain-general of Mantua, and Richilda Ramberti.
 He was elected podestà of Mantua in 1328, as well as of Reggio Emilia.
 In 1335 he became lord of the latter city.